rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryCluster.md

 - There is a single argument of type ClusterTypeEnum.
 - Returns list of DataLocationSupportedClusters.
-### csr
-Get the cluster certificate signing request

-Supported in v7.0+
-Returns the certificate signing request generated from the private key of the Rubrik cluster.

-- There is a single argument of type GetClusterCsrInput.
-- Returns ClusterCsr.
 ### databaselogreport
 Get the database log backup delay information